olii97/task_manager_2.0/TESTING.md

 1. The raw message sent to the listener
 2. The JSON response from the task detection model
 3. Whether a task would be created and its details
-4. The current status of the listener system (enabled/disabled)

 ## How It Works